-There are a number of reasons to choose the Ida Moffett School of Nursing:
+There are a number of reasons to choose the Moffett & Sanders School of Nursing:

 - Low student-to-teacher ratio in clinical settings

 - Pass rates consistently above the national average on the NCLEX-RN exam

 Our nursing graduates are prepared to use the knowledge, critical thinking skills and practice skills they learned in our program to provide professional nursing care in a variety of clinical settings.
 Employment rates of our graduates are near 100% and NCLEX pass rates are consistently above the national average.

 Admission Requirements & Criteria